jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Completed converting credit.c to credit.py

 **Thoughts** Ugh, the user input checking was running circles around me.
 Decided not to use cs50's library of "get_string" but did my own validation instead to learn more.
 It took longer than expected, haha!
 But now I gained a new understanding.
 I like how there are built in string methods(?) where you could easily get the first or last x number of characters!

+### Day 21: December 1, Sat

+**Today's Progress**: Started converting caesar.c to caesar.py

+**Thoughts** So in C it took some getting used to having the chars as integers, but easier to shift them.
+Now in python, it takes some getting used to having a character as an actual character.
+Got analysis paralysis thinking about the best way to add a key per character, so will continue tomorrow.